'Illegal' adoption claims at Catholic home

 The Marianvale mother and baby home in County Down operated between 1955 and 1984.

-It was one of a network of institutions in Northern Ireland and the Republic of Ireland, which offered women the voluntary option for unmarried women to give birth in private and give their babies up for adoption.
+It was one of a network of institutions in Northern Ireland and the Republic of Ireland, which offered women the voluntary option for those who were unmarried to give birth in private and give their babies up for adoption.

-However, File on 4 has heard claims that some adoptions were not voluntary and uncovered evidence that laws may have been broken.
+However, BBC radio programme File on 4 has heard claims that some adoptions were not voluntary and uncovered evidence that laws may have been broken.

 These include falsified details on official documents.
 Campaigners claim this may have been to facilitate the illegal movement of babies across state borders.